On Unitary Monodromy of Second-Order Ordinary Differential Equations: Unitary Monodromy of Heun and Darboux Operators

 For one, since the monodromy matrices of the Darboux equation are all of unit determinant, we can apply Theorem~\ref{thm:verygeneral} with $G'=G$:

-\begin{corollary} Let $G$ be the monodromy group of the Darboux equation~\eqref{eqn:Darboux}.
-If the natural representation of $G$ on $\Comp^2$ is reducible, then $G$ is unitary if and only if it is conjugate to a subgroup of either $\op{SO}(2,\Real)$ or the group $\Real\rtimes\Real^\times\subset\op{SL}(2,\Comp)$ of real upper-triangular matrices.
+\begin{corollary} Let $G$ be the monodromy group of the Darboux equation~\eqref{eq:Darboux}.
+If the natural representation of $G$ on $\CC^2$ is reducible, then $G$ is unitary if and only if it is conjugate to a subgroup of either $\SO(2)$ or the group $\RR\rtimes\RR^\times\subset\SL(2,\RR)$ of real upper-triangular matrices.

-If the representation of $G$ on $\Comp^2$ is irreducible, fix local monodromy matrices $P,Q,R\in G$.
-Then $G$ is unitary if and only if the following conditions are met: \begin{enumerate} \item For each $i\in\{0,1,2,3\}$, either $m_i\in\Real$ or $\op{Re}(m_i)\in\frac{1}{2}\mathbb{Z}$. \item The traces $\tr(PQ)$, $\tr(QR)$, and $\tr(PR)$ are real, or equivalently, the matrices $\{P,Q,R\}$ generate a real algebra of dimension $4$. \end{enumerate} \end{corollary} \begin{proof} That the remaining trace conditions of Theorem~\ref{thm:verygeneral} are equivalent to our conditions on the parameters $m_i$ follows from our expressions~\eqref{eq:localexp_darboux} for local exponents. \end{proof}
+If the representation of $G$ on $\CC^2$ is irreducible, fix local monodromy matrices $P,Q,R\in G$.
+Then $G$ is unitary if and only if the following conditions are met: \begin{enumerate} \item For each $i\in\{0,1,2,3\}$, either $m_i\in\RR$ or $\Re(m_i)\in\frac{1}{2}\ZZ$. \item The traces $\tr(PQ)$, $\tr(QR)$, and $\tr(PR)$ are real, or equivalently, the matrices $\{P,Q,R\}$ generate a real algebra of dimension $4$. \end{enumerate} \end{corollary} \begin{proof} The reducible case follows directly from Theorem~\ref{thm:verygeneral}.
+For the irreducible case, one need only verify that the trace conditions $\tr(P),\tr(Q),\tr(R),\tr(PQR)\in\RR$ are equivalent to our stated conditions for the parameters $m_i$.
+Using the expressions~\eqref{eq:localexp_darboux} for the local exponents, we calculate